barnes-c/letterboxd-extension/privacy-notice.md

 ## 5. Contact

-If you have any questions about this privacy policy, you can reach out via [your contact email].
+If you have any questions about this privacy policy, you can reach out via christopher@barnes.biz.